See Melania Trump’s Blush Pink Silk Dress Billowing at U.S. Sec of Treasury’s Wedding

 President Trump’s daughter Ivanka was also among the guests.
 The lifestyle brand entrepreneur, who attended with her husband, Jared Kushner, wore a floor-length pink gown that had a halter-top neckline, and she completed the look with black sandals.

 Linton, the bride, looked elegant in a white gown that featured lace detail, sheer panels and a plunging neckline.

-The actress’ footwear wasn’t visible under the voluminous skirt, but she is a red carpet fixture who has made sleek appearances in Christian Louboutin platform pumps several times before.
+Though Linton’s footwear wasn’t visible under the voluminous skirt, she is a red carpet fixture who has made sleek appearances in Christian Louboutin platform pumps several times before.

 Click through the gallery to see more of Melania’s wedding ceremony style.